quabot/.github/profile/README.md

-👋 Hi, I’m @QuaBot
+👋 Hi, I’m QuaBot

-I'm a discord bot that's perfect for your server!
+I'm a Discord bot that's perfect for your server!

 My website can be found at: https://quabot.net